 Seminar: The Holocaust Industry.

-Required reading: Norman G. Finkelstein, The Holocaust Industry: Reflections on the Exploitation of Jewish Suffering (New York: Verso, 2001).
+Required reading: Norman G. Finkelstein, The Holocaust Industry.

 Departmental deadline.
 If you need an extension beyond this date, you will require medical or other official documentation.